Communication

 1. Create Relevant, Engaging Content Consistently

-Before you start worrying about running ads, starting A/B tests and creating new landing pages, you need to take a look at the content you are creating online.
+Before you start worrying about schema markup, international SEO or orphan pages, you need to take a look at the content you are creating online.

 At the heart of any successful nonprofit SEO strategy lies high-quality content.
-Algorithms are constantly changing, but there is one thing that will always hold true.
+Algorithms are constantly changing, AI is disrupting everything, but there is one thing that will always hold true.
 Google loves websites that offer valuable, informative, and engaging content relevant to what users want online.

 If you’re able to demonstrate that your content does just this, Google will reward you by putting your website at the very top of search listings.